hlbao/personal_site/content/project/the-evolution-of-coordination/index.md

   focal_point: SMART
   preview_only: false
 ---
 As the lead researcher, I ask: How do coordination and altruism evolve from local interactions among selfish agents?
-I studied the evolution of altruism in a population/social network through reinforcement learning, group decision-making, behavioral mechanisms (e.g., social learning and reputation-based regulation), and psychological experiments.
+I studied the evolution of altruism in a population/social network through reinforcement learning, group decision-making, behavioral mechanisms (e.g., social learning, reputation-based regulation, and multilayered guidance), and psychological experiments.